 Take note of the discrepancies and take pride in using them to build a bridge towards the kind of life you want to live.
-Create an action plan to be more aligned with your values.
+Create an action plan to be more aligned with your values and goals.
 Think of this as mood board, in fact, why not get your creative juices flowing and create one to motivate you each day.
 After all, meaning and purpose are essentially a reflection of the presence of our values in our day-to-day lives.

 Self-Compassion: Kindness Over Judgement

 Just like we would be caring and comprehensive when a friend is stressed, anxious, or hurting, we must do the same for ourselves.
 Self-criticism defies love.
 Think about the classic moral that we all learned growing up: “treat others as you’d like to be treated.”
 Well, just reverse that and you’ve got the idea.
 Treat yourself how you would treat a loved one if they were experiencing any difficulties and self-compassion is born.

 Flawlessness does not exist.
 We all fail, make mistakes, face challenges, struggle and that is an inherent part of being human.
 Instead of feeding the harsh critic, provide yourself with warmth and understanding as you recognise the issue.
 Recognise it, be understanding and compassionate towards yourself, and think of a solution.
 Balance is key here.